rgj40q/laughing-succotash/doc.md

 ## §3.7

-Like appositive, ADVERB A PHRASE may be single or multiple.
+Like appositive, ADVERB PHRASE may be single or multiple.
 Unlike appositive, it modifies the main word.
-In case of type A the word modified is verb.
-If multiple, parts may be separated with adverb A conjunction *en*, *on*, and if they are, there may be an adverb A conjunction in the beginning.
+In case of adverb the word modified is verb only.
+If multiple, parts may be separated with adverb conjunction *en*, *on*, and if they are, there may be an adverb conjunction in the beginning.
 * *me dormeva bonen* 'I slept well.'
 * *me dormeva bonen longen* 'I slept long and well.'
 * *me dormeva bonen en longen* 'I slept long and well.'